Get to Know Rahmbo

 18 things you need to know about Jon Rahm

-You know Rahm for his elite off-the-tee game (he led the tour last season); representing Europe at multiple Ryder Cups, perhaps most notably in 2018, where he defeated his idol, Tiger Woods, in Sunday singles) and maybe even his occassional temper.
-But we bet you might not know these other 18 things about the first Spanish champion in U.S. Open history.
+You know Rahm for his prodigious off-the-tee game (he led the tour last season), representing Europe at multiple Ryder Cups (perhaps most notably in 2018, where he defeated his idol, Tiger Woods, in Sunday singles) and maybe even his occassional temper.
+But we bet you might not know these other 18 things about the 2023 Masters champion.

-Rahm credits the 1997 Ryder Cup as being huge for getting his family into golf.
+Rahm credits the 1997 Ryder Cup at Valderrama for getting his family into golf.

 Rahm’s father, Edorta, had never played golf or seen it in person until the Ryder Cup came to Spain in 1997, when Spain's golf hero Seve Ballesteros captained the team.
 Rahm says he started playing and got lessons when he was 6 or 7 years old.

 Ross Parker - SNS Group

 Among the other sports Rahm tried as a kid in Barrika, Spain, was Kung Fu.

-Rahm says he played five sports up until he was 14 years old (soccer, canoeing, Jai alai, golf and Kung Fu).
-Rahm was a fan of martial arts movies as a kid, and when one of his friends started doing Kung Fu, he got into it.
+Rahm says he played five sports up until he was 14 (soccer, canoeing, Jai alai, golf and Kung Fu).
+Rahm was a fan of martial-arts movies as a kid, and when one of his friends started doing Kung Fu, he got into it.

-Rahm’s local coach, Eduardo Celles, started working with the Spaniard when he was 13, and he encouraged him to shorten his swing.
+Rahm’s local coach, Eduardo Celles, first worked with the Spaniard at 13, and encouraged him to shorten his swing.